PDF417/pdf417-android/README.md

 Using _PDF417.mobi_ in your app requires a valid license.
 You can obtain a trial license by registering to [Microblink dashboard](https://microblink.com/login).
 After registering, you will be able to generate a license for your app.
 License is bound to [package name](http://tools.android.com/tech-docs/new-build-system/applicationid-vs-packagename) of your app, so please make sure you enter the correct package name when asked.

-See below for more information about how to integrate _PDF417.mobi_ SDK into your app and also check latest [Release notes](Release notes.md).
+For more information on how to integrate _PDF417.mobi_ SDK into your app read the instructions below.
+Make sure you read the latest [Release notes](Release\ notes.md) for most rescent changes and improvements.

 # Table of contents